Armienn/SyllabicNumerals/README.md

 Syllabic numerals might be seen as either a base-100 system, or perhaps a mixed base-5 and base-20 system.
 The numbers 0 to 4 correspond to the five vowels 'a', 'e', 'i', 'o' and 'u', while the consonants "bcdfghjklmnprstvwxz" (all but 'q') correspond to 5, 10, 15, 20 et cetera.
 So 0 is "a", 1 is "e", 5 is "ba", 6 is "be", 10 is "ca" and so forth.

-Numbers of a hundred and above work are constructed by adding additional syllables; 1 is "e", 100 is "ea", 10000 is "eaa".
+Numbers of a hundred and above are constructed by adding additional syllables: 1 is "e", 100 is "ea", 10000 is "eaa".

 An alternate, more procedural description is this: A number `n` between 0 and 99 is converted to a syllable by finding `c = floor(n / 5)` and `v = n % 5`.
 A syllable is then constructed by taking first the character at index `c` in: `_bcdfghjklmnprstvwxz`, and then the character at index `v` in: `aeiou`, and finally removing `_` if present.
 Thus from 19 we get `c = 3` and `v = 4`, which results in the syllable "du", and from 3 we get "o".